 The capacity of the rack should be more than the weight of your kayak by 100 pounds or so.
 It is better to be safe than sorry.

 While checking the capacity, don’t just focus on weight.
-Factor in the size and number of kayaks that you expect to transport.
+Factor in the size of the kayaks and number of kayaks that you expect to transport.
 This mostly applies if you plan on carrying long yaks or more than two boats.

 You will realize that there’s a difference in your gas mileage when driving around with a boat on top of your vehicle.
 This is because of increased air resistance.